Constitution and Rules (March 2025)

 3.3) Any member joining after the 1st June shall not be required to pay another subscription for the following year beginning on the 1st September.

-3.5) Applications for membership shall be sent to the Secretary accompanied by the amount of the subscription or a Bankers Order for the same in lieu.
+3.5) Applications for membership shall be sent to the Treasurer accompanied by the amount of the subscription or a Bankers Order for the same in lieu, who will notify the Secretary.

-3.6) Members who do not renew their subscription by the 31st December, and after reminder has been sent, will be deemed to have resigned from The Society.
+3.6) Members who do not renew their subscription by the 31st December, or after a reminder has been sent, will be deemed to have resigned from The Society.
+Reminders will be placed in the monthly newsletter.

-3.7) A complete record of the names and addresses of current members shall be kept by the Secretary and/or Treasurer.
+3.7) A complete up-to-date record of the names and addresses of current members shall be kept by the Secretary.

 4) Management

-4.1) The trustees of the Society are the Secretary and the Treasurer.
+4.1) The Trustees of the Society are the Treasurer and a Mangement Committee Member to be appointed at the AGM.

-4.1a) The affairs of The Society shall be conducted by a Management Committee consisting of a President, Secretary, Treasurer, Show Secretary, Publicity Member, Librarian, Programme Secretary and up to ten elected area representatives.
+4.1a) The affairs of The Society shall be conducted by a Secretary, Newsletter Editor, Librarian, Programme Secretary and up to ten elected members.

-4.2) The Committee at the meeting following the Annual General Meeting shall appoint a Chairman and Vice-Chairman to serve for the ensuing year.
+4.2) The Management Committee at the meeting following the Annual General Meeting shall appoint a Chair and Vice-Chair to serve for the ensuing year.

-4.3) The day-to-day business of The Society shall be carried out by the Executive Committee, namely the Chairman, Secretary and Treasurer.
+4.3) The day-to-day business of The Society shall be carried out by the Executive Management Committee, namely the Chair, Secretary, Treasurer and the appointed Trustee.

-4.4) The members of the Management Committee, except the President, are to be elected yearly at the Annual General Meeting and all retiring Committee members will be eligible for re-election.
+4.4) The members of the Management Committee are to be elected yearly at the Annual General Meeting and all retiring Management Committee Members will be eligible for re-election.

-4.5) The Committee may delegate any of its powers to a Sub-committee, with the Chairman, Secretary and Treasurer being ex-officio members at any Sub-committee.
-Full and prompt reports shall be made of all acts and proceedings of the Sub-committee to the Management Committee.
+4.5) The Management Committee may delegate any of its powers to a Sub-committee, with the Chair, Secretary and Treasurer being ex-officio members at any Sub-Committee.
+Full and prompt reports shall be made of all acts and proceedings of the Sub-Committee to the Management Committee.

-4.6) The proceedings and decisions of all committee meetings are to be recorded by the Secretary in a Minutes Book and signed by the Chairman as a correct record.
+4.6) The proceedings and decisions of all Committee meetings are to be recorded by the Secretary and agreed by the Management Committee as a correct record.

 5) Meetings

-5.1) An Extraordinary General Meeting may be called for a specific purpose by the Chairman or if requested by at least twenty members.
+5.1) An Extraordinary General Meeting may be called for a specific purpose by the Chair or if requested by at least twenty members.

-5.2) Meetings for all members are normally held on the third Sunday of each month in the Grantham area, or as otherwise required.
+5.2) Meetings for all members are normally held on the third Sunday of each month or as otherwise required.

 5.3) Extra meetings of members for the purpose of visits to other Societies, Nurseries and Botanical Gardens may be arranged as considered desirable by the members.

-5.4) Meetings of the Management Committee may be held when and where they decide.
+5.4) Meetings of the Management Committee may be held when and where they decide or remotely via the Internet.

-5.5) At all Management Committee meetings one third of the Committee shall constitute a quorum.
+5.5) At all Management Committee meetings one third of the Management Committee shall constitute a quorum.

-5.6) Because of distance involved, members of the Management Committee may conduct urgent or trivial business by post or telephone, but this must be ratified by the Committee as soon as possible.
+5.6) Because of distance involved, members of the Management Committee may conduct urgent or trivial business by telephone or remotely by the Internet, but this must be ratified by the Management Committee as soon as possible.

 6) Annual General Meeting

 The Annual General Meeting shall be held in the month of September, fourteen days notice having been given to all members.
-The business of the Meeting shall be to receive the annual report of the Committee and the annual audited statement of accounts; to appoint Honorary Officers; to accept resignation of members of the Committee; to appoint an auditor or auditors; and to discuss any other business of which the Secretary has been given written notice.
+The business of the Meeting shall be to receive the annual report of the Management Committee and the annual statement of accounts; to appoint Honorary Officers, and one Trustee and to accept resignation of members of the Management Committee and to discuss any other business of which the Secretary has been given written notice.

 7) Voting

-7.4) A motion may be carried at a General Meeting by a majority decision of the members present subject to a quorum (i.e. twenty members).
+7.3) A motion may be carried at a General Meeting by a majority decision of the members present.

 8) Finances

-8.2) Cheques are to be signed by the Treasurer and by anyone of the Chairman, the Secretary or the Show Secretary.
+8.2) Cheques are to be signed by any two of the Treasurer, Chair, Vice-Chair and the Show Secretary.

-8.3) A cash book and double entry book-keeping system is to be maintained by the Treasurer.
-An audited Balance Sheet and Income and Expenditure Account is to be produced for each year ending on the 31st August for acceptance at the General Meeting.
+8.3) A cash book is to be maintained by the Treasurer.
+A Balance Sheet and Income and Expenditure Account is to be produced for each year ending on the 31st August for acceptance at the Annual General Meeting.
+This is to be audited by the 31st December and made available for inspection at a monthly meeting.

 8.4) Raffles and other activities may be held to raise funds for The Society.